d2l-ai/d2l-en/chapter_appendix_math/integral-calculus.md

 \frac{d}{dx}F(u(x)) = \frac{dF}{dx}(u(x))\cdot \frac{du}{dx}.
 $$

-We can turn this into a statement about integration by using the fundamental theorem :eqref:`ftc` as above.
+We can turn this into a statement about integration by using the fundamental theorem :eqref:`eq_ftc` as above.
 This gives

 $$
 F(u(x)) - F(u(0)) = \int_0^x \frac{dF}{dx}(u(y))\cdot \frac{du}{dy} \;dy.